M-DaQ: Retrieving Samples with Multilingual Diversity and Quality for Instruction Fine-Tuning Datasets: Related Work

-IFT data selection has been investigated in several prior studies\cite{chen2023improvingtranslationfaithfulnesslarge, liu2024makesgooddataalignment, du2023modsmodelorienteddataselection, tree_instruct}.
-For example, Zhao et al. \cite{long_is_more} propose heuristic-based selection strategies, while Chen et al. \cite{alpaca_gasus} utilize LLMs to score and rank training samples for subsequent selection.
 However, these methods largely disregard the linguistic and cultural specificities of individual languages.
-Furthermore, as noted by recent work \cite{reliable_mulitlingual_llm_judge}, employing general-purpose LLMs as judges for multilingual data quality remains unreliable due to cross-lingual inconsistencies and evaluation biases.
-To overcome these limitations, we fine-tune a expert model-QSM specifically designed for multilingual contexts.
+Furthermore, as noted by recent work~\cite{reliable_mulitlingual_llm_judge}, employing general-purpose LLMs as judges for multilingual data quality remains unreliable due to cross-lingual inconsistencies and evaluation biases.
+To overcome these limitations, we fine-tune an expert model—QSM (Quality Scoring Model) specifically designed for multilingual data quality evaluation, thereby decoupling quality assessment from the biases inherent in generic LLM judges.

-Improving multilingual IFT datasets remains a non-trivial challenge.
-Current approaches predominantly rely on machine translation (MT) to convert high-quality English IFT data into other languages \cite{chen2024monolingual,zhang2024plug,zhu2023extrapolating}.
-While scalable, this strategy inevitably introduces translation errors and fails to generate culturally appropriate or contextually grounded responses, which are critical factors for real-world multilingual applications.
-Alternative methods, such as MIDB \cite{midb}, attempt to manually or semi-automatically adapt instructions and responses to better suit low-resource languages.
-Although more linguistically sensitive, such approaches incur significantly higher annotation and training costs, limiting their scalability.
-Our work directly addresses this underexplored direction by introducing a principled, language-agnostic selection methodology that prioritizes both quality and diversity.
+\paragraph{Diversity-Aware Selection from Information Retrieval.} Inspiration for diversity-aware selection can be drawn from the information retrieval (IR) literature.
+Since the introduction of the Probability Ranking Principle (PRP)~\cite{PRP_book}, retrieval strategies have evolved to balance not only relevance but also result diversity—often formalized as maximizing relevance scores while minimizing pairwise similarity or covariance among retrieved items.
+A prominent example is the Maximal Marginal Relevance (MMR) algorithm~\cite{MMR}, which explicitly optimizes for both relevance and novelty in result sets.
+This principle provides a compelling foundation for IFT data selection: by substituting relevance with a quality metric and novelty with linguistic or semantic diversity, MMR offers a theoretically grounded mechanism for curating training sets that are both high-quality and representative across languages and domains.